 Do either one of the following:

-Near the upper-left corner of the Image Set Editor page, tap Add Asset.
+Near the upper-left corner of the Image Set Editor page, select Add Asset.

-Near the middle of the Image Set Editor page, tap Tap to open Asset Selector.
+Near the middle of the Image Set Editor page, select Tap to open Asset Selector.

-With the Asset Selector, you can search for assets by typing in a keyword and tapping or clicking Return.
+With the Asset Selector, you can search for assets by typing in a keyword and selecting Return.
 You can also apply filters to refine your search results.
 You can filter by path, collection, file type, and tag.
-Select the filter and then tap the Filter icon in the toolbar.
-Change the view by tapping the View icon and selecting Column View, Card View, or List View.
+Select the filter and then select the Filter icon in the toolbar.
+Change the view by selecting the View icon and selecting Column View, Card View, or List View.

 When you add assets to your set, they are automatically added in alphanumeric order.
 You can manually reorder or sort assets after you add them.